-helps visualize an aggregate statistic (like the average value) for different categories, sometimes you simply need to know how many times each category appears in your dataset.
-This is a common task when exploring categorical data.
-For example, you might want to count the number of customers from different regions, the frequency of different sensor readings, or, as in the datasets often used for practice, the number of dining parties on different days of the week.
+To understand the distribution of categorical data, a common approach is to count how many times each unique category appears within a dataset.
+This task is essential for initial data exploration.
+For example, you might want to count the number of customers from different regions, the frequency of different sensor readings, or, using common practice datasets, the number of dining parties on different days of the week.

 import seaborn as sns